Getting ready for your yoga session and arriving at the studio

 Injuries or conditions that may affect your practice

-Please do take responsibility for your practice.
+Like any form of exercise, it is possible to injure yourself while practicing yoga.
+At Lotus Leaf we move slowly, moderately and mindfully - it's about as safe as yoga gets.
+Still please take responsibility for your practice.
 Listen to what your body is telling you.
 If you ever feel a pose isn't right for you on any given day, it's perfectly normal and good practice to just back off and rest up in a comfortable position.

 It's really important to consult your GP if you're in any doubt at all about the suitability of yoga practice for you.